DaRealAqua/ItemDisplay/README.md

 # ItemDisplay

-# This plugin was made by DaRealAqua
+# This plugin was made with love by DaRealAqua

 - This plugin makes all items thrown down appear their name in floating text